breedx-splk/android_resource_loading_bench/README.md

 * Speculation: it's possible that the parsing and creation of Properties instances is more expensive than necessary.
 Simply reading a text value instead of a property value might be faster.
   Feel free to test this theory.
 * Might be interesting to try with 10x the files?
+I'm not convinced the number files impacts the loading all that much...so that 1 file or 100 files are even close to the same time?